nayfield/GrazeTen/README.md

   * It's turtles all the way down.
 * Use of the NewsRob logo and the NewsRob name is not permitted.
 * The rest is provided under the MIT license.

+The goal of GrazeTEN is to provide the same functionality of previous versions, but on a modern version of Android.
+The initial release targets API level 29 - Android 10 ("Q")

+Non-goals include:
+* Modernizing UI
+* Adding / Changing functionality

+The initial release fixes the issues in my particular use of the software.
+Thus, it may not work entirely for *your* needs.
+For example, I do not use Mobilizers or service providers other than NewsBlur.

+The project accepts issue reports [here](https://github.com/nayfield/GrazeTen/issues) .
+However, you are much more likely to get an issue fixed by providing mergeable pull requests.

+The source code for GrazeTEN is [here](https://github.com/nayfield/GrazeTen).